Professor of Psychology

 Benita Jackson is interested in how environments—social, cultural, physical—are internalized and shape health.
 Her major research focus is on health behaviors and sub-clinical disease markers.

-She is committed to preparing undergraduates and post-baccalaureates with a wide array of backgrounds for rigorous graduate study in fields including psychology, public health and medicine.
-Jackson serves on the steering committee of and is a campus adviser for the Five College Certificate Program in Culture, Health, and Science.
+She is committed to preparing undergraduates and post-baccalaureates with a wide array of backgrounds for rigorous graduate study in fields including psychology, public health, and medicine.
+To that end, Jackson serves on the steering committee of and is a campus advisor for the Five College Certificate Program in Culture, Health and Science.